COVID digest: Pandemic-hit German firms have no right to compensation, court says | DW | 17.03.2022

 Prime Minister Hun Sen said the new rules would start from Thursday.
 He said, "Now it's the stage to open the economy by learning how to live with COVID."

-While mandatory testing has been removed, foreign visitors would still need to be fully vaccinated.
+While mandatory testing has been removed, foreign visitors will still need to be fully vaccinated.

-The US has given over 500 million COVID vaccines to other countries, Secretary of State Antony Blinken said on Thursday: "The United States has now shared over 500 million safe and effective Covid-19 vaccine doses, free of cost, to more than 110 countries and economies around the world – for the sole purpose of saving lives."
+The US has given more than 500 million COVID vaccines to other countries, Secretary of State Antony Blinken said on Thursday: "The United States has now shared over 500 million safe and effective COVID-19 vaccine doses, free of cost, to more than 110 countries and economies around the world — for the sole purpose of saving lives."

 As several countries struggle to contain the virus, Washington said it aims to more than double that amount to 1.1 billion doses.